The $K$-theory of assemblers: Abstract Scissors Congruence

 \begin{definition} Two objects $A,B$ in an assembler $\C$ are \textsl{scissors congruent}, written $A\simeq B$, if there exist finite disjoint covering families $\{A_i \rto A\}_{i=1}^n$ and $\{B_i \rto B\}_{i=1}^n$ such that $A_i$ is isomorphic to $B_i$ for $1 \leq i \leq n$. \end{definition}

-\begin{definition} Let $\C$,$\D$ be two assemblers.
-A \textsl{morphism of assemblers} $F: \C\rto \D$ is a continuous (in the sense of Grothendieck topologies) functor which preserves the initial object and disjointness.
+\begin{definition} Let $\C$, $\D$ be two assemblers.
+A functor $F: \C\rto \D$ is a \textsl{morphism of assemblers} if it is continuous (in the sense of Grothendieck topologies) and preserves the initial object and disjointness.
 In other words, if $f:A \rto C$ and $g:B\rto C$ are disjoint in $\C$ then $F(f)$ and $F(g)$ are disjoint in $\D$.
 We denote the category of assemblers and morphisms of assemblers by $\ASB$.
 The subcategory of closed assemblers and pullback-preserving morphisms of assemblers is denoted by $c\ASB$. \end{definition}